wraabe/Sum14DHCourseDev/Assignment/whatisDH - Copy.md

   -  Should your book have a cover page and a TOC?
   -  Is the default style acceptable, or should you consider a .css file to make the format more pleasing?

-A series of more technical methods for creating ebooks is available from IBM on its developer network at &lt;[http://www.ibm.com/developerworks/xml/tutorials/x-epubtut/index.html?ca=drs-](http://www.ibm.com/developerworks/xml/tutorials/x-epubtut/index.html?ca=drs- )&gt;.
+A series of more technical methods for creating ebooks is available from IBM on its developer network at [http://www.ibm.com/developerworks/xml/tutorials/x-epubtut/index.html?ca=drs-](http://www.ibm.com/developerworks/xml/tutorials/x-epubtut/index.html?ca=drs- ).
 Though I recommend that you use Pandoc, the IBM documentation may help you to understand other customization options.

 # Bibliography